 The challenges of understanding and quantifying cyber risk

-The need for a security framework: Oftentimes, disparate systems and teams lack a common language through which to discuss KPIs, vulnerabilities, and issues.
+- The need for a security framework: Oftentimes, disparate systems and teams lack a common language through which to discuss cyber security KPIs, vulnerabilities, and issues.
 This makes it hard to work towards an organization-wide understanding of security performance and cyber risk.
-As security ratings are a data-driven, objective, and dynamic measure of security performance, thousands of organizations around the world use this KPI to manage cyber risk where transparency may have historically been lacking.
+As security ratings are a data-driven, objective, and dynamic measure of security performance, thousands of organizations around the world use this KPI to manage cyber security risk where cybersecurity transparency may have historically been lacking.

 Gain more visibility into your digital assets